 Due to the lack of good diagnostics, we usually treat our patients upon clinical signs and suspicion of the disease.

-Applying flea/tick preventative on a regularly basis is the only defense against this brutal disease.
-Bringing outside kitties indoors is also an effective way to control the liklihood, but we realize not all cats are made to be indoors.
+Applying flea/tick preventative on a regular basis is the only defense against this brutal disease.
+Bringing outside kitties indoors is also an effective way to control the likelihood, but we realize not all cats are made to be indoors.

 I have clients tell/ask me all the time about using flea prevention in the winter months.
 Nine times out of ten, it is due to being conservative with funds.
 We understand that, really.
 Nevertheless, we live in the South and in the South, ticks don’t go away completely.
 It doesn’t get cold enough!